nikhilpakhale/SQL-Project---Data-Cleaning-in-SQL/README.md

-# SQL-Project---Data-Cleaning-in-SQL
-Data Cleaning Project in SQL using Microsoft SQL Server
+Nashville Housing Data Cleaning Project in SQL using Microsoft SQL Server as the database tool.